r-spatial/lwgeom/README.md

 and compiles a shipped (and modified) version of liblwgeom.
 It links to the GEOS and PROJ libraries.

-To install from source, it should be enough to have installed `sf` from source; the resources for this package are being reused.
+To install from source, it should be enough to have installed `sf` from source; the resources for this package (PROJ, GEOS) are being reused.

 ## lwgeom source now included